Distribution Knowledge Embedding for Graph Pooling: Related work

 \section{Related work}

-\textbf{Graph pooling methods}\; In recent years, different approaches to graph representation learning via pooling modules have been investigated in the graph classification tasks.
-They can be divided into two schools: hierarchical graph pooling and flat graph pooling.
-Hierarchical graph pooling is similar to the downsampling strategy in computer vision to gradually coarsen graphs~\cite{wu2020comprehensive}.
-The works in~\cite{yang2020hierarchical,ying2018hierarchical,zhang2019hierarchical,gao2021topology} are the most representative hierarchical graph pooling methods.
-DIFFPool~\cite{ying2018hierarchical} proposed a differentiable hierarchical clustering algorithm jointly trained with the graph convolutions.
-HGP-SL~\cite{zhang2019hierarchical} incorporated graph pooling and structure learning into a unified module by introducing a structure learning mechanism to learn a refined graph structure for the pooled graph at each layer.
-HCapsGNN~\cite{yang2020hierarchical} characterized the part-whole relationship between lower-level capsules and higher-level capsules to learn hierarchical representations. \emph{Flat graph pooling}, also known as graph readout operation~\cite{xu2018powerful} plugged at the end of GNN layers, generates single vectors for representing graphs.
+\textbf{Graph pooling methods.}\; In recent years, different approaches to graph representation learning via pooling modules have been investigated in the graph classification tasks.
+They can be divided into two schools: hierarchical graph pooling and flat graph pooling. \emph{Hierarchical graph pooling} is similar to the downsampling strategy in computer vision to gradually coarsen graphs.
+The works in~\cite{ying2018hierarchical,BianchiGA20,ning2021HAP,yang2020hierarchical} are the most representative hierarchical graph pooling methods.
+DIFFPool~\cite{ying2018hierarchical} proposed a differentiable graph pooling module that can generate hierarchical representations of graphs and can be combined with various graph neural network architectures in an end-to-end fashion.
+MinCutPool~\cite{BianchiGA20} formulated a continuous relaxation of the normalized \texttt{minCUT} problem to addresses limitations of spectral clustering and proposed a graph pooling operator that overcomes some important limitations of the existing graph pooling techniques.
+HAP~\cite{ning2021HAP} utilized a novel cross-level attention mechanism to focus more on close neighborhood and learned a global graph content to extract the graph pattern properties for the global guidance in graph coarsening. \emph{Flat graph pooling}, also known as graph readout operation~\cite{xu2018powerful} plugged at the end of GNN layers, generates single vectors for representing graphs.
 Different from hierarchical graph pooling methods, flat graph pooling can only be used once to learn graph representations.
 The most familiar averaging and summation operations in GNNs~\cite{xu2018powerful,duvenaud2015convolutional,defferrard2016convolutional} belong to the flat graph pooling but only collect the first-order statistic information of the node representations and ignore the important higher-order statistics.
 Therefore, Wang \emph{et al.}~\cite{wang2020second} proposed a second-order pooling framework as graph pooling and demonstrated the effectiveness and superiority of second-order statistics for graph neural networks.
-However, all these methods ignore non-Euclidean geometry characteristic of graphs, which will cause the massive information missing and downgrade the performance of graph representations.
+However, all these methods ignore the non-Euclidean geometry characteristic of graphs, which will cause severe information missing and downgrade the performance of graph representations.